Hope, trauma and resilience: a conversation about vulnerable children in America

 ADC, provided to white mothers who were expected not to work, became AFDC in 1962 because there was concern that ADC encouraged women not to marry.

-• States were given wide discretion in how they administered their federal dollars and many used their federal ADC funds to primarily assist families whose father or breadwinner had died and other “deserving” poor mothers and their families.
+• States were given wide discretion in how they administered their federal dollars, and many used their federal ADC funds to primarily assist families whose father or breadwinner had died and other “deserving” poor mothers and their families.
 These funds were primarily provided to white women and their children.

 • During the 1950s, it became common practice for many states to require that only children living in “suitable” homes could receive assistance, excluding what they called “undesirable” families: unwed mothers, “immoral” parents, African American mothers, families with an able-bodied, working-age man living in the house, regardless of how inadequate his income or whether or not he was temporarily between jobs and seeking employment – the man-in-the-house rule was the prevailing tenet in the implementation of this policy.